Nakilon/rasel/README.md

   * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction
     If value isn't integer the error is raised.
     If value is negative, jump is done the opposite direction but the instruction pointer direction does not change.
+  * `|`, `_` -- "go north if", "go west if"
+    Set instruction pointer direction to north or west if the popped value is positive, south and east otherwise.
+    0 is not positive.

 ## Main differences from Befunge-93